My wife and I enjoy traveling and spending time at our camp on a lake in Maine. Sharing the beauty and wonders of Maine is our passion.

 Discovered by lumbermen in 1915, Lava River Cave is located about 14 miles northwest of Flagstaff on Highway 180 in the Coconino National Forest.
 While not the easiest trail to find, it is well worth the effort.

 Formed as many as 700,000 years ago, Lava River Cave, also know as Government Cave, is really a lava tube.
 Part of the San Francisco Volcanic field, it is the longest lava tube in Arizona.

-While the thought of hiking in a cave can sound a little intimidating, you can see from the picture above, it is appropriate even for small children.
-Care and patience, sturdy footwear, a jacket and several sources of light and everyone will do fine.
+While the thought of hiking in a cave can sound a little intimidating, you can see from the picture above that it is appropriate even for small children.
+With care and patience, sturdy footwear, a jacket, and several sources of light, everyone will do fine.